denistsoi/franklinchen.github.io/source/_posts/2013-12-26-hable-con-ella-talk-to-her-thoughts-on-art.markdown

 Here's a recent post about [emotional awareness in patients in a vegetative state](http://www.spring.org.uk/2014/01/patients-in-vegetative-state-can-respond-emotionally-to-loved-ones.php).

+### (Update of 2014-04-27)

+A great article on [vegetative states](http://mosaicscience.com/story/mind-readers) just came my way, reminding me of the discomfort I felt when watching this film.

 ## Conclusion

 For me, a great film is one that somehow makes me think about life and humanity in the broadest possible ways, even though I didn't really want to.
 I guess Pedro Almodóvar struck a home run with this film.

 Not the kind of film I want to watch every night, because then I end up spending hours thinking about stuff.
 But there it is.

+**Do you find this kind of film too disturbing to watch or to think about?
+Are you concerned by inaccurate scientific portrayals in film?
+Are you concerned about films that make you sympathetic toward someone who is not only disturbed but also a criminal?**